-The following table shows how the deployment behavior changes on a non-IBM computer based on the conditions that exist before an image is deployed.
+The following table shows how the deployment behavior changes on a non-IBM branded computer based on the conditions that exist before an image is deployed.

-- 1. On non-IBM computers, the use of driver maps and the sourcing of device-driver modules from an existing service partition is limited to Portable-Sysprep Images. - 2.
-You also can use the following table to determine the behavior for a direct-network install that specifies the use of a service partition for client-side recovery purposes.
+- 1. On non-IBM branded computers, the use of driver maps and the sourcing of device-driver modules from an existing service partition is limited to Portable-Sysprep Images and Ultra-Portable Images that use an I386 base operating-system module. - 2.
+You also can use the following table to determine the behavior for a direct-network install that specifies the use of a service partition for console-side recovery purposes.

 Table 5.
-Staging area behavior - non-IBM computers
+Staging area behavior - non-IBM branded computers

-Conditions on a not computer prior to d Maps deployed Service partition present Rapid Restore backup files present in the service partition Result Base map and driver map No Not applicable Create a service partition.
+Maps deployed Service partition present Result from deployment Base map and driver map No Create a service partition.
 Deploy the Smart Image as defined in the base and driver maps to the service partition.

 Table 5.
-Staging area behavior - non-IBM computers (continued)
+Staging area behavior - non-IBM branded computers (continued)

-Conditions on a not computer prior to d Maps deployed Service partition present Rapid Restore backup files present in the service partition Result Base map only Yes Yes or No Delete all unnecessary modules and files from the service partition.
-Preserve any Rapid Restore files that might exist.
+Maps deployed Service partition present Result from deployment Base map only Yes Delete all unnecessary modules and files from the service partition.
 Resize the service partition, if required.
-Deploy the modules defined in the base map.
-Use the device driver modules in the existing service partition.
+Convert the services partitions to WindowsPE, if required.
+Deploy the modules defined in the base map. • Use the device driver modules in the existing service partition.
 Note: If a driver map is not used under these conditions, and no device drivers are in the existing service partition, setup will use the native Windows device drivers and some features might not be enabled or optimized.